openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

      nncf.quantize(model, dataset, subset_size=1000)

-* ``ignored_scope`` - this parameter can be used to exclude some layers from quantization process.
+* ``ignored_scope`` - this parameter can be used to exclude some layers from quantization process to preserve the model accuracy.
 For example, if you want to exclude the last layer of the model from quantization.
 Below are some examples of how to use this parameter:

   * Exclude by layer name: